itskingori/sanaa/docs/index.md

 Most configuration is done via flags, see `sanaa --help`.
 But there's AWS specific configuration, which are mostly secrets, that don't seem appropriate to set via flags.
-These should be set via one of the alternative methods.

-Sanaa requires AWS credentials with permissions that give it access to the S3 bucket it will use to store the results of rendering.
+For example, Sanaa requires AWS credentials with permissions that give it access to the S3 bucket it will use to store the results of rendering.
 These credentials will be sourced automatically from the following locations (in order of priority, first at the top):

 1. Environment Credentials - via environment variables: